USEC-WHISKEY/hdest-weapons/README.md

 Permission to reuse any game assets, sounds, or graphics are not granted unless you are using them in a project for either Hideous Destructor or creating a weapon that derives from `BHDWeapon`, the base class of the weapons for this mod.
 Reusing the player sprite is permitted if using the sprite within Hideous Destructor.

+## Game Options

+Options for this mod can be found in at the bottom of the default GZdoom options menu.

+### Replace Mode

+- None: Weapons from this mod will not spawn in levels.
+Gear can only be obtained via the loadout manager.
+- Replace: Hideous Destructor weapon spawns will be replaced with weapons from this mod.
+- Map start: Weapons are only replaced at the start of the level.
+- Map mixed: Weapons are only replaced at the start of the level.
+There is a 50% chance weapons from this pack will appear.

+### Sight Mode

+- Full: The entire back of the sight is shown.
+Uses the most screen space.
+- Minimal: Only the parts vital to being able to aim are shown.

+### Attachment Spawn Mode

+- None: Weapons when they spawn will not have any attachments other than default sights.
+- Random: Weapons will spawn with random attachments.

 ## Weapons

 ### Glock